 Parinaud’s oculoglandular syndrome, which affects the eye, presents in approximately 5% of patients with CSD.
 Symptoms include red, irritated, and painful eye (similar to conjunctivitis or “pink eye”), fever, general ill-feeling, and swelling of nearby lymph glands, often in front of the ear (preauricular lymphadenopathy).

-Carrion’s disease, caused by Bartonella bacilliformis (B bacilliformis), is a rare infectious disease that was originally thought to be localized to the Peruvian Andes.
+Carrion’s disease, caused by Bartonella bacilliformis (B. bacilliformis), is a rare infectious disease that was originally thought to occur only in the Peruvian Andes.
 Other South American countries have more recently been included.
 New cases of the disease have been found in individuals who have traveled to other parts of the world.

-In most affected individuals, Carrion’s disease is characterized by two well-defined stages: a sudden, acute phase known as Oroya fever and a chronic, benign skin (cutaneous) eruption consisting of raised, reddish-purple nodules known as verruga peruana (Peruvian wart).
-The first stage usually develops about three to 12 weeks following exposure to the B bacilliformis bacterium.
+In most affected individuals, Carrion’s disease is characterized by two well-defined stages: a sudden, acute phase known as Oroya fever and a chronic, benign skin (cutaneous) eruption consisting of raised, reddish-purple nodules known as verruga peruana (Peruvian warts).
+The first stage usually develops about three to 12 weeks following exposure to the B. bacilliformis bacterium.

 Oroya fever may be characterized by a sudden onset of high fever, profuse sweating, severe headache, chills, weakness, and paleness of the skin.
-In addition, in many cases, mental changes may develop, including confusion and disorientation or a coma.
-Such abnormalities occur in association with rapidly developing, severe hemolytic anemia or markedly reduced levels of red blood cells (erythrocytes) due to bacterial invasion and destruction of these cells.
+In addition, in many affected individuals, mental changes may develop, including confusion and disorientation or a coma.
+Such abnormalities occur in association with rapidly developing reduced levels of red blood cells (erythrocytes) due to bacterial invasion and destruction of these cells (hemolytic anemia).
 The first phase of the disease is very similar to malaria.

 Additional associated findings may include abdominal pain, severe muscle aches (myalgia) and arthralgia, lymphadenopathy, inflammation of the brain and its protective membranes (meningoencephalitis), seizures, and/or other abnormalities.
 In addition, some affected individuals may develop chest pain due to insufficient oxygen supply to heart muscle (angina), thrombocytopenia, labored breathing (dyspnea), impaired digestive and liver function, and/or other abnormalities.
 Such findings are thought to result from severe hemolytic anemia and the abnormal formation of blood clots within small blood vessels (microvascular thrombosis), leading to an insufficient supply of oxygen to tissues (ischemia), impaired functioning of organs, and potentially life-threatening complications.